thecodersguilduk/tcg_site/site/blog/try-yourself-out-as-a-software-testing-professional.md

 * Coaching in modern employability skills, and guidance through testing role-specific hiring processes
 * Invitations to employer engagement events, and help finding a job where you can use the testing skills you’ll have learned
-* A high-demand digital skill-set needed by XX% of employers, which is applicable across almost every industry and sector today
+* A high-demand digital skill-set needed by employers, which is applicable across almost every industry and sector today

 ### What You’ll Learn